petersatsuse/azure-compute-docs/articles/virtual-machines/includes/virtual-machines-disks-expand-without-downtime-restrictions.md

 Expanding Ultra Disks and Premium SSD v2 disks have the following additional limitations:
 - You can't expand a disk while a [background copy](../scripts/create-managed-disk-from-snapshot.md#performance-impact---background-copy-process) of data is also occurring on that disk, like when a disk is being backfilled from [snapshots](/azure/virtual-machines/disks-incremental-snapshots?tabs=azure-cli).
 - (Preview) VMs using [NVMe controllers](../nvme-overview.md) for Ultra Disks or Premium SSD v2 disks can currently only be expanded without downtime in the following regions:
-    - East Asia
+    - East Asia (Not currently available in the Azure portal, use either the Azure CLI or Azure PowerShell module)
     - Southeast Asia
     - Brazil South
     - Canada Central
     - Germany West Central
     - Central India (Not currently supported on V6 VMs)
-    - West Central US (Not currently supported on V6 VMs)
+    - West Central US (Not currently supported on V6 VMs, not currently available in the Azure portal, use either the Azure CLI or Azure PowerShell module)

 > [!IMPORTANT]
 > Allow up to 10 minutes for the correct size to be reflected in Windows VMs and Linux VMs.
 For Linux VMs, you must perform a [Linux rescan function](/azure/virtual-machines/linux/expand-disks?tabs=ubuntu#detecting-a-changed-disk-size).
 For Windows VM that doesn't have a workload, you must perform a [Windows rescan function](/windows-hardware/drivers/devtest/devcon-rescan).
 You can rescan immediately, but if it's within 10 minutes, you might need to rescan again to display the correct size.